ajilk/Stopwatch/README.md

 However, I personally did not like the way the project was constructed.
 Since, I was getting new ideas as I was programming it, I tried implementing those new feature without putting too much though to it.
 This lead to unclear code which could have been avoided if more thought was put into it.
-Refactoring the project would definitly worth it in this case.
+Refactoring the project would definitely be worth it in this case.

 ---
 ### Stopwatch is part of the [Concept](https://github.com/azimex/Concept) Series.